AnnikaV9/hcclient/docs/README.md

 ```
 hcclient -c mychannel -n mynick --load-config <path_to_config.yml>
 ```
-Generated configuration files are in YAML format by default.<br />
+Generated configuration files are in YAML format by default. <br>
 Alternatively, a JSON configuration file can be generated by running `--gen-config` again in the same directory.
-Both formats can be loaded the same way.<br />
+Both formats can be loaded the same way. <br>

 Override defaults when generating the configuration file by specifying options:
 ```